 This is why it is essential to work with an employer of record that not only owns and operates its own local legal entities in every country where you have employees, but also to work with an EOR with deep expertise in the different types of entities and their associated rights and responsibilities.
 Different types of companies are classified differently, and these classifications are unique to every country.
 Don’t let the complications prevent you from offering stock options to attract international talent, though.
 Instead, find a trusted partner and let them help you expand your business in compliance with confidence.

 Ready to offer stock to your international employees?
 There are a few steps to follow to make it happen:

-If you are ready to get started, Remote can help you begin offering stock options to your international employees with ease.
+If you are ready to get started, Remote's integration with Easop can help you begin offering stock options to your international employees with ease.

 Remote continuously monitors local tax and regulatory information for countries where we operate.
 Our legal experts can review your employee stock option agreement to make sure employees are eligible to receive and vest the options you want to offer.
 We can also help you construct agreements broad enough to cover any personnel that provide services to you while employed through Remote’s Employer of Record (EOR) service.

 Yes!
 Our clients are able to offer stock options directly to any employees who are employed through Remote’s EOR service.
 Stock options simply need to be offered (or converted to offer) in a compliant form, such as NSOs instead of ISOs.
 Remember, while you can offer ISOs to domestic employees in the US, you cannot use any EOR service to offer ISOs to foreign employees.
 Instead, you must offer NSOs, RSUs, VSOs, or similar.